omrezkeypie/HashOctree/README.md

 HashOctree is an optimized hash octree that is both memory effiecent and cpu effiecent.

+**Note** The module has no update function for dynamic objects as the updating was slower than just recreating a new octree per frame.

 # Performance

 **All the benchmarks shown use 1k objects**